RedMooner/ENSFramework/README.md

 - Creating a graphical interface for managing NOSQL storage
 - Support for the extensibility of the NOSQL library via plugins
 - Integration of NOSQL library with various programming languages

+# Entity?
+Entity Framework is an Object Relational Mapping (ORM) tool that allows developers to work with databases using an object-oriented approach.
+However, this tool has its drawbacks:

+1. **Performance**: Entity Framework may be slower than working directly with the database.
+This is especially noticeable when performing complex queries.
+2. **Difficulty in setting up**: Setting up the Entity Framework can be difficult and take a lot of time.
+It is necessary to properly configure the database context, mappings and other parameters to get good performance.
+3. **Limitations in queries**: Entity Framework can sometimes limit the ability to write complex queries.
+For example, queries using multiple UNION operators can be difficult.
+4. **Migration Issues**: Migration issues may occur when updating the database model.
+Sometimes Entity Framework cannot apply changes to the database correctly, which leads to errors.
+5. **Debugging Complexity**: Debugging Entity Framework can be difficult.
+Errors may not be obvious and require a lot of time to fix them.

+In general, Entity Framework is a powerful tool that can speed up application development.
+However, developers should be careful when using it to avoid performance, configuration, and debugging issues.
+Since I myself faced a number of problems, I decided to create exactly what I need for my needs
 # Usage
      public class Users : ITable
         {